 Language proof based on program language.

 As a private university of applied sciences, Mediadesign Hochschule charges tuition and associated fees, unlike public universities in Germany.
 Fee structures vary by program and campus.
+Students can also explore Study Abroad Scholarships to help reduce costs.

 Approximate Fee Breakdown